What are your thoughts on The Birth Map?

 I have been told over and over that the government can not be seen to endorse one thing over another, for example – My very awesome book, over say, another birth preparation book (even though there is none that compares).
 There are committees to check out possible procurement, and rightly so.
 WE would not want OUR government to throw OUR money in the wrong direction and without due diligence (for example: great barrier reef funding )

 I have a SOLUTION, one that could save money for the government, improve outcomes for families and the working environment for midwives.
-It is based on sound science, and won’t cost a lot.
+It is based on sound science, and meets the Government Initiative: Maternal Health and the First 2000 Days.

 The (proposed) Pregnancy and Beyond Package